HystanNASA/RVC/README.md

 **Structure explanation:**
 * HEAD: current commit or branch name
-* state: like a tree but it's temporary
+* stage: like a tree but it's temporary
 * branches: stores hashes and its branches line by line
 * objects/: stores all objects